Cloudzero/cloudzero-action-publish-costformation/README.md

-# cloudzero-action-publish-costformation
+# Publish CloudZero CostFormation

-This is a GitHub action to publish CostFormation definitions to the CloudZero platform.
+This is a GitHub action to publish CloudZero CostFormation definitions to the CloudZero platform.
 It will only perform a full publish when running on a specified branch

 # Usage